Karthikeya-5074/CodeX/calculator/README.md

 # React Calculator

 This is a simple calculator built with React.
-It now includes a responsive basic calculator and an Interest Calculator supporting simple and compound interest.
+It now includes a responsive basic calculator and an Interest Calculator supporting simple, compound and common EMI calculations for home, car and personal loans in India.
 The interface features a pastel gradient background, soft shadows and subtle animations.

 ## Features